NURS FPX 4050 Assessment 4 Final Care Coordination Plan

 The primary of these subjects is holism.
 The concept of “person-centered care” has its roots in a holistic perspective, which suggests that people should be seen as whole bio-psychosocial beings.
 Holism is a term that may be used in a variety of circumstances.
 Occasionally, it is hard to tell exactly how it is being used.
 Every time, it has urged the provider to keep a close eye on the patient’s social and psychological well-being and generally acknowledged medical health.

-The psychological bond between the nursing and the mentally ill patients, which goes further than the more restrained meaningful interactions that have historically been the custom, leads to the next ethical choice.
-That is because the patient’s narrative provides the nurses with detailed, usually confidential data that assist professionals in understanding the patient; these interactions are typically built on it (Waldmann et al., 2019).
+The psychological bond between the nurses and the mentally ill patients, which goes further than the more restrained meaningful interactions that have historically been the custom, leads to the next ethical choice.
+That is because the patient’s narrative provides the nurses with detailed, usually confidential data that assists professionals in understanding the patient; these interactions are typically built on it (Waldmann et al., 2019).

 Health Policy Implications for the Coordination of Care